lia-mason/SeetGeek/README.md

 # IMPORTANT
+# PLEASE DON'T MERGE ANYTHING TO MASTER UNTIL ITS YOUR FINAL DRAFT, especially the test summary.md.

-# MAKE SURE TO HAVE DONE THE FOLLOWING:
+# ALSO MAKE SURE TO HAVE DONE THE FOLLOWING:
 1.
 - Have your own markdown files in your branches.
 - There is a sign that says pull request, click on it and click on create pull request.